What Bacanora Lithium does:

 Zinnwald represents a strategic asset located in close proximity to a thriving market for lithium and energy products, which is being fuelled by Germany’s electric automotive industry and the rise of renewable energy storage.

-Over the past three years, Bacanora has built a lithium carbonate pilot plant in Hermosillo, to upgrade and process ores from the Sonora Lithium Project.
+Bacanora has built a lithium carbonate pilot plant in Hermosillo to upgrade and process ores from Sonora.

 Bacanora has been looking for investors to help fund construction of the mine, which has been estimated to cost US$460mln in its first phase.

-In May, Chinese Ganfeng invested at 25p per share for a 29.9% stake in Bacanora, but can also take a 22.5% direct stake in the Sonora lithium project in Mexico that can rise to 50%.
+In May 2019, Chinese Ganfeng invested at 25p per share for a 29.9% stake in Bacanora, but also took a 22.5% direct stake in the Sonora lithium project in Mexico that can rise to 50%.

 If Ganfeng exercises its full 50% option over Sonora, the amount needed has effectively been halved said Peter Secker, Bacanora’s chief executive.